segfault/GPGMail-SL/README.markdown

 Information about this fork
 ===========================

-This fork is a repackaging and clean up of the lukele/GPGMail-SL fork, updated for Mail 4.2 as shipped with Mac OS X 10.6.2, and made it work with MacPorts shipped GPG.
+This fork is a repackaging and clean up of the [lukele/GPGMail-SL][lukele] repository, updated for Mail 4.2 as shipped with Mac OS X 10.6.2, and made it work with MacPorts shipped GPG.